Highlights of Morocco

 Your airline ticket includes one checked bag (approx. 27" x 21" x 14") but years of customer feedback tells us that the lighter you pack, the better.
 Double check the luggage size requirements on your airline’s website, but we recommend traveling with one small backpack/purse, and a smaller carry-on suitcase (22” x 14” x 9”) or bag.
 See more packing tips below:

-- Comfortable walking shoes or sandals to keep cool during city sightseeing
+- Sandals to keep cool during city sightseeing

 - Closed-toed shoes for activities in the desert

 - 1-2 pairs pants, shorts, or skirt

 - 3-4 shirts / t-shirts / sweaters

 - 1 nicer outfit for Farewell Dinner or a night out

 - Sunscreen, sunglasses, and a hat.
 Pro Tip: Bring two travel-size sunscreens in your carry-on

 - Phone or camera